drivetosouth/SafeDialBench-Dataset/FastChat/fastchat/llm_judge/README.md

 # SafeDialBench: A Framework for Evaluating LLM Safety in Dialogues

 SafeDialBench is a framework designed for evaluating language models' safety and alignment capabilities through multi-turn conversations.
-Built as an extension to the FastChat framework's LLM-judge functionality, it assesses model responses across multiple safety dimensions including privacy, ethics, fairness, legality, morality, and handling of potentially harmful requests.
+Built as an extension to the FastChat framework's LLM-judge functionality, it assesses model responses across multiple safety dimensions including aggression， privacy, ethics, fairness, legality, morality, and handling of potentially harmful requests.

 ## Project Structure